Chapter 2, Part A: The Door of Hazel, The Castle of the Wolf

 [*]

-The snow continued to fall softly, erasing the crisp tracks they left upon the ground upon which they walked.
+The snow continued to fall softly, erasing the crisp tracks left upon the ground on which they walked.

-As for the walk itself, it had become much longer than she had expected.
-She had failed to realize earlier that the building she had seen from the gate at the road was not all that close.
-From there it had appeared to be a small building, but as they continued down the path it became apparent it was quite large.
+As for the walk itself, it had lengthened beyond what Elanore had expected.
+She had earlier failed to realize the building that she had seen from the gate at the road was not all that close.
+From there it had appeared to be a small building, but as she continued down the path it became apparent it was quite large.

-Elanore took small steps to the Count’s large ones, trying valiantly to keep close to the man.
-She had not been brought up in a manner as to follow strange men here or there but as incongruous as this was with what she had been told as a child, she did not let it bother her too much.
-It had become quite clear that surviving winter in the Northlands mandated that she had to learn to adapt to new rules.
+The young lady took small steps to the Count’s large ones, trying valiantly to keep close to the man.
+She had not been brought up to follow strange men here or there but brushed aside her concerns.
+She had been told that surviving the winter in the north might mean learning to adapt to new customs and rules.

-Her curiosity about this place and the man who lived there grew as they went deeper down the path.
-In the stories she had heard of Winchester she had never heard of this estate or the existence of a Count.
+They went deeper down the path through the line of trees and bushes.
+Her curiosity about this place and the man who lived there only grew with her rescuer’s continued silence.
+In all the stories she had heard of Winchester she had never heard of this estate or its Count.
 Unfortunately, the walk thus far did little to reveal much about either.
-He had maintained his silence for the better part of the fifteen minutes down the road, and the path covered with trees and bushes did not reveal much either.

-When the path suddenly widened, she found herself in a courtyard of statues.
-As she continued forward, she was surprised to find the statues identical to one another.
-Dozens of stone lions sat in the midst of barren, frozen ground of an apparent garden staring back at the path.
-They were like the one on the bridge, if only smaller.
+When the path abruptly widened, she found herself standing in a courtyard of statues.
+Dozens of nearly identical stone lions sat in the midst of a barren, frozen garden staring back at the path.
+They were smaller copies of the stone guardian on the bridge.

-The Count paused next to the last lion in their path.
-He placed a gentle hand on it for a moment before brushing off the snow that had collected on top of its head.
-When finished, he resumed his walk towards the house.
+The Count stopped next to the last lion in their path.
+For a moment, he placed a gentle hand on it before brushing off the snow that had collected on top of its head.
+When finished, he resumed his walk towards the closest house.

-As she passed the last lion, she looked at it carefully.
-For some reason, it did not look like the others – as if it was, in fact, posed in such a manner that it appeared more ‘lively’ than the others in the garden.
-She concluded finally that there was something remarkable about the way the sculptor had rendered the eyes.
-She puzzled over the connection between these lions and the stories she had heard as a child about the protector of the bridge.
+As she passed this lion, she also paused to look at it carefully.
+She studied it, trying to understand why it did not look like the others.
+It was, in fact, posed in such a manner that it appeared more lively than the others in the garden.
+Even then that did not explain the odd feeling it gave her.
+She concluded there was something remarkable about the way the sculptor had rendered the eyes before she hurried onwards.

-The Count eased his pace, allowing her to catch up to him.
-The Count finally broke his silence.
+The Count had eased his pace, allowing her to catch up to him.
+When she reached him he did not turn around while breaking his silence.
 “It is safer here.”

 “Indeed,” he gave a hint of a smile, “One might say that they are its brothers.”

-Elanore took a moment to look back at the path upon which they had walked.
-She did not know how many of these lions there happened to be, but the way the lions were aligned left a peculiar impression upon her.
-Elanore wanted to count them, but could not as the Count had moved yet again.
+The young woman took a moment to openly glance back at the lions that lined the path upon which they had walked.
+The way the lions were aligned left a peculiar impression upon her.
+She began to count them as the man started to move again.

-He stood waiting at the foot of a large heavy iron door, over which stood a doorframe carved with numerous images.
+He stopped at the foot of a large door over which stood a wooden frame engraved with numerous images.

-He looked up at the carvings with a slightly pleased look on his face.
-“It is a door wrought by the hands of the elves,” he pushed it open for her.
-“They call it a door of magic, made of hazel.”
+He, too, gazed at the carvings with something like pleasure.
+“It is a door wrought by the hands of the elves.”
+He pushed it open for her.
+“They call it a door of magic, made of hazel wood.”

-“Good gracious,” she could hear one of the littler ladies mumbling.
-“Did they not tell you there was a coach?”
+“Good gracious,” she heard one of the ladies mumbling.
+“Did they not tell you there was a coach you could have hired?”

-Elanore looked about, not certain who had asked the question, but aware of the many eyes upon her, continued.
+Elanore was not certain who had asked the question but continued.
 “I was told that that they would not send it until the snow had stopped.
 They were wanting to wait a few more days.
-My grandmother is not well and I asked if it was walkable—“
+My grandmother is not well and I asked if it was walkable–”

 “The Crossroads townsfolk are ignorant about the area and the dangers therein,” the Count interrupted with a frown.
-“We’ll have to make our warnings much more clear to them for future purposes and warn them against letting travelers walk this way.
-Now,” he diverted the attention of the staff to other things.
+“We’ll have to make our warnings much clearer and warn them against letting travelers walk this way.
+Now–” he diverted the attention of the staff to other things.
 “Tend to this young lady, Hastings.”

 “Sir?”